nadeepoornima/BBG-Redis_Response_Caching/README.md

 - Verify docker container is running with the use of $ docker ps.
 The status of the docker container should be shown as 'Up'.
 -You can access the service using the same curl commands that we've used above.
 <pre>curl -v http://localhost:9100/weatherForecastService/getWeatherForecast</pre>

+### Deploying on Kubernetes

+You can run the service that we developed above, on Kubernetes.
+The Ballerina language offers native support for running a Ballerina program on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
+Also, it will take care of the creation of the docker images.
+So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
+Refer to <a href="https://github.com/ballerinax/kubernetes">Ballerina_Kubernetes_Extension</a> for more details and samples on Kubernetes deployment with Ballerina.
+You can also find details on using Minikube to deploy Ballerina programs.

 ## OBSERVABILITY